 The 2016 Stock Incentive Plan (the "2016 Plan") was adopted by the board of directors on December 15, 2015, approved by the stockholders on June 17, 2016, and became effective on July 6, 2016 upon the closing of the Company's initial public offering ("IPO").
 The 2016 Plan replaced the 2012 Equity Incentive Plan (the "2012 Plan").
 Any options or awards outstanding under the 2012 Plan remained outstanding and effective.
 Under the 2016 Plan, the Company may grant incentive stock options, non-statutory stock options, stock appreciation rights, restricted stock, restricted stock units and other stock-based awards.
 The number of shares of the Company's common stock reserved for issuance under the 2016 Plan automatically increases on the first day of each calendar year, through the 2025 calendar year, in an amount equal to the least of (i) 1,600,000 shares of common stock, (ii) 4.0% of the outstanding shares of common stock as of such date, or (iii) such lesser amount as specified by the board of directors.
-This number of shares reserved for issuance under the 2016 Plan was increased by 1,600,000 shares.
-At June 30, 2020, 1,986,315 shares remained available for future issuance under the 2016 Plan.
+This number is subject to adjustment in the event of a stock split, stock dividend or other change in the Company's capitalization.
+For the calendar year beginning January 1, 2020, the number of shares reserved for issuance under the 2016 Plan was increased by 1,600,000 shares.
+At September 30, 2020, 1,958,095 shares remained available for future issuance under the 2016 Plan.
 Under the 2016 Plan, stock options may not be granted at less than fair value on the date of grant.